Google Outs January Security Patch For Pixel, Pixel XL, Nexus 6P And More

 The most severe vulnerability addressed by the January security patch is the execution of remote code on any affected device through several methods.
 The remote code execution can be carried out by the following methods: accessing browsers, emails, MMS while processing media archive, audio servers, provider of external storage, frame sequence, core networking and more.

-The vulnerabilities are rated as critical or high by Google, depending on the severity.
+The vulnerabilities have been rated as either critical or high by Google.
 Google reveals that it has not received any reports on exploitation or abuse of the vulnerabilities thus far.

 Is My Device Compatible?